Sam Girard: Colorado Avalanche

-Girard began the 2019–20 season with the Avalanche in the NHL.
+Girard returned to the Avalanche for the 2019–20 and was named to their opening night roster.
 On January 2, he recorded a career-high four assists in a 7–3 win over the St. Louis Blues.
 Later that month, he played in his 200th career NHL game and became the longest active iron man streak holder on the team.
 In his 200th career game on January 11, Girard also recorded two assists in their 4–3 overtime loss to the Pittsburgh Penguins.
 He continued his third season by tying his career high of 27 points with a goal in a 6–1 win over the Buffalo Sabres on February 5.
-Girard would later join fellow defensemen Cale Makar in the 30 points club, making the Avalanche the first team with multiple defensemen under the age of 22 who have at least 30 points since 1993–94.
+Girard would later join fellow defencemen Cale Makar in the 30 points club, making the Avalanche the first team with multiple defencemen under the age of 22 who have at least 30 points since 1993–94.